Jobs & Lisa

 Intermittent Presence

-Lisa's memoir, Small Fry (2018), documents a childhood of intermittent access to her father.
+Lisa's memoir Small Fry (2018) documents a childhood of intermittent access to her father.
 He would appear and be warm and full of interest, then disappear.
 He would invite her to live with him and then make the household cold.
-He would acknowledge her and then, in company, pretend not to know her well.
+He would acknowledge her in private and then, in company, pretend not to know her well.

 "Intermittent reinforcement produces stronger attachment than consistent reinforcement.
 The child who sometimes receives warmth from an inconsistent parent will pursue that warmth with more persistence than a child who receives it reliably.
 Lisa Brennan-Jobs spent her childhood in exactly this structure.
 The persistence it produced is documented in the memoir she wrote as an adult."